stackql/openapi-to-stackql/provider_docs/snowflake-docs/providers/snowflake/catalog_integration/catalog_integrations/index.md

 # Description fields below are for documentation purposes only and are not required in the manifest
 - name: catalog_integrations
   props:
-    - name: data__catalog
-      value: string
-    - name: data__enabled
-      value: string
-    - name: data__name
-      value: string
-    - name: data__table_format
-      value: string
     - name: endpoint
       value: string
+      description: Required parameter for the catalog_integrations resource.
     - name: name
       value: string
+      description: >-
-      description: Name of the catalog integration.
+        Name of the catalog integration.
+(Required parameter for the catalog_integrations resource.)
     - name: catalog
       value:
         - name: catalog_source
           value: string
+          description: >-
-          description: Type of external catalog
+            Type of external catalog (valid values: 'GLUE', 'OBJECT_STORE', 'POLARIS')
+      description: Required parameter for the catalog_integrations resource.
     - name: table_format
       value: string
+      description: >-
-      description: Table format of the catalog.
+        Table format of the catalog. (valid values: 'ICEBERG') (Required parameter for the catalog_integrations resource.)
     - name: enabled
       value: boolean
+      description: >-
-      description: whether this catalog integration is available to use for Iceberg tables.
+        whether this catalog integration is available to use for Iceberg tables.
+        (Required parameter for the catalog_integrations resource.)
     - name: comment
       value: string
       description: Comment.